psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 And give him this present,
 And such a gift ye may have there
 That the better we may fare this year,
-I tell you verament"
+I tell you verament."
 Sir Cleges granted soon thereto
 "To-morrow to Cardiff will I go,
-After your intent ."
+After your intent."

 On the morrow when it was light,
 The lady had a pannier dight, `[Dight, prepared.
 First English "dihtan." ]`
 Her eldest son called she,
 "Take up this pannier goodly, `[Goodly has the d and l so sounded as to give the effect of a short vowel sound between them.
-So Shakespeare in "Henry IV., Part II; "(A rotten case abides no handling," and in "Taming of the Shrew", "While she did call me rasca fiddler." ]`
+So Shakespeare in "Henry IV., Part II; "A rotten case abides no handling," and in "Taming of the Shrew", "While she did call me rasca fiddler." ]`
 And bear it forth eisily
 With thy father free"
 Then Sir Cleges a staff took